RACH-Space: Reconstructing Adaptive Convex Hull Space with Applications in Weak Supervision: Experiments

 \section{Experiments}

-We evaluate our proposed method on the \emph{WRENCH} weak supervision benchmark ~\citep{zhang2021wrench}.
-The datasets in the \emph{WRENCH} benchmark are in accordance with the \emph{Programmatic weak supervision} \emph{(PWS)} ~\citep{ratner2016data}.
-In PWS, labeling functions (LF) takes in a data point and outputs a noisy label, hence LFs are a form of weak supervision and is considered as weak signals.
-All LFs in the \emph{WRENCH} benchmark are from the original authors of each dataset ~\citep{zhang2021wrench}.
-The LFs provide weak signals where each entries are in $\{-1, 0, +1\}$, where $+1$ and $-1$ denote the positive and negative classes respectively and $0$ denotes abstention.
-We simply convert this into weak signal format we use, where each weak signals now have the entries $\{ \emptyset, 0, 1\}$ where $\emptyset$ indicates abstention, and $0, 1$ represents the indication that the corresponding data point is the respective class or not.
-We highlight that this is a slightly modified setup compared to the setup for \emph{OUA} where the weak signals can take any values in $\{ \emptyset, [0, 1]\}$ which allows weak signals to indicate in terms of probability.
-For the sake of comparison to other models based on the \emph{WRENCH} benchmark, we applied this setting where the entries of weak signals are in $\{ \emptyset, 0, 1\}$.
-Our results including the convex hull analysis still holds with this assumption on the weak signals.
+We evaluate our proposed method on $14$ real-world datasets curated by the \emph{WRENCH} weak supervision benchmark \cite{zhang2021wrench}.
+These datasets are in accordance with the \emph{Programmatic weak supervision} \emph{(PWS)} \cite{ratner2016data}.
+In \emph{PWS}, labelling functions (LFs) process data points and output a noisy label.
+Thus, LFs act as a form of weak supervision and are considered weak signals.
+All LFs in \emph{WRENCH} are from the original authors of each dataset \cite{zhang2021wrench}.
+The LFs yield weak signals with entries in $\{-1, 0, +1\}$, where $+1$ and $0$ signify class membership, and $-1$ indicates abstention. \emph{RACH-Space} converts format to have entries in $\{ \emptyset, 0, 1\}$ where $\emptyset$ indicates abstention.
+We highlight that this is a slightly modified setup compared to the setup for \emph{RACH-Space} which takes broader inputs as weak signals where each entry can take any values in $\{ \emptyset, [0, 1]\}$, allowing room for weak signals to indicate class membership in terms of probability.
+We only use this slightly limited expression for the sake of comparison to other baselines with the datasets in \emph{WRENCH} benchmark.